-Serving and Decanting Chateau Le Prieure with Wine, Food, Pairing Tips
+Serving Chateau Le Prieure with Wine, Food, Pairing Tips

 Chateau Le Prieure is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised and grilled dishes.
 Chateau Le Prieure is also good when matched with Asian dishes, hearty fish courses like tuna, mushrooms and pasta.

 Château Le Prieure Wine Tasting Notes